AndrewCrossan1/Bike-king-Borders/README.md

 - Creating functions of constantly used scripts, like redirecting if not logged in or not admin using JavaScript
 - Less repetition of scripts where one function can be modified to accommodate all uses (Getting something from a database)
 - Using composer packages: Twig, Google Captcha and Facebook authentication.
+- Keeping all edit, delete, add and confirm actions in three files, doing it for each object is not good practice.
+- Create forms.php, which contains forms with names, so add, delete, edit for a more dynamic webpage, keys in with above point.
+- In general, better programming, this is probably the ugliest code I have genuinely ever written, V2 will be much better.
+- Specific Product viewing
+- Specific Account Viewing
+- Specific Offer Viewing
 ## Credits

 The website has been developed by Andrew Crossan (Me!) :joy: